Coccyx & Tailbone Care with Gentle Methods

 The coccyx begins with a mass of cartilage at birth, ossifying gradually from the superior to inferior segments.
 The end of puberty terminates in the ossification process.
 Coccydynia is a condition that results from prolonged sitting.
 Prolonged sitting or a poor sitting posture places undue stress on the small bones at the end of your spine (coccyx bone).

 Accumulated tensions or sitting for an extended time will worsen an existing coccyx issue or cause one.
 So, heed our advice and avoid prolonged sitting.
-Chiropractic Specialty Center® has the best non-surgical clinical teams to properly treat and heal tailbone pain.
-Call us today for lasting pain relief.
+Chiropractic Specialty Center® offers non-surgical care for tailbone problems.

-Role Of The Coccyx Pain & Painful Tailbone
+Role Of The Coccyx Discomfort & Problematic Tailbone

 misalignment of coccyx bone or tailbone shown

-Pain in the tailbone area is called Coccydynia.
-It is the term descriptive of nerve pain at or around the tailbone area or coccyx.
+Problems in the tailbone area are called Coccydynia.
+It is the term descriptive of nerve discomfort at or around the tailbone area or coccyx.

 The coccyx bone is the last bone at the bottom tip of your tailbone.
 The coccyx serves as an attachment point for several muscles in the pelvic region; for instance, the gluteus maximus has one of its origins attached along to the coccyx.
 The notion that the coccyx is entirely useless is false and based on old premises.
 In addition to providing attachment points for several tendons and muscles, it helps stabilize the spine in a seated position.

-CSC offers the best back pain treatment in KL through advanced methods incorporating the best of chiropractic combined with physiotherapy; WhatsApp us now if you have back pain or tailbone pain; we can help.
+CSC offers back discomfort in KL through modern methods incorporating gentle and safe methods and techniques in chiropractic care combined with physiotherapy; WhatsApp us now if you have back problems or tailbone discomfort; we can help.

 The Levator-Ani and other Coccygeus muscles that form the pelvic diaphragm help delay defecation and urination by constricting the pelvic floor’s organs.
 Lastly, the coccyx supports the anus by holding the external anal sphincter in place through the anococcygeal ligaments.